Chlorpyrifos: Application

 Chlorpyrifos is normally supplied as a 23.5% or 50% liquid concentrate.
 The recommended concentration for direct-spray pin point application is 0.5% and for wide area application a 0.03–0.12% mix is recommended (US).

 Kinetics

-Chlorpyrifos enters the insect through several routes.
-Simon et al. 1998 report that insects encounter the active ingredient in their food plants and eat it.
-They also find it to enter through the digestive system, skin and membranes of the respiratory system.
+Chlorpyrifos enters insects through several routes.
+Simon et al. 1998 report that insects are exposed to chlorpyrifos through ingesting treated food plants.
+They also found it to enter through skin and membranes of the respiratory system.

 Mechanism of action

 Like other organophosphate pesticides chlorpyrifos acts by acetylcholinesterase inhibition.

 Human toxicity

 Chlorpyrifos exposure may lead to acute toxicity at higher doses.
 Persistent health effects follow acute poisoning or from long-term exposure to low doses, and developmental effects appear in fetuses and children even at very small doses.

 Acute health effects

 For acute effects, the World Health Organization classifies chlorpyrifos as Class II: moderately hazardous.
 The oral LD50 in experimental animals is 32 to 1000 mg/kg.
 The dermal LD50 in rats is greater than 2000 mg/kg and 1000 to 2000 mg/kg in rabbits.
 The 4-hour inhalation of LC50 for chlorpyrifos in rats is greater than 200 mg/m3.